mzazon/awesome-cloud-projects/aws/redshift-workload-isolation/redshift-workload-isolation.md

 7. **Apply Parameter Group to Cluster and Enable Enhanced Monitoring**:

    Applying the custom parameter group to your Redshift cluster activates the WLM configuration and query monitoring rules across all database connections.
 This operation requires a cluster reboot because WLM configuration changes affect the fundamental query execution architecture within Redshift.
 The reboot process typically takes 1-3 minutes for most cluster sizes and ensures that all compute nodes receive the new workload management configuration.
 During the reboot, existing connections are terminated, so this operation should be performed during a maintenance window to minimize user impact.
 Once applied, the cluster will automatically route all incoming queries to appropriate queues based on user group membership and query group settings.
+The parameter group must be applied with the `--apply-immediately` flag to trigger the reboot process.
 Additional cluster management details are available in the [cluster management guide](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-clusters.html).

    ```bash
    # Check if cluster exists, if not provide instructions